GOALS. Why they are valuable... and why we avoid setting them.

 Which becomes easier and easier to accumulate... and you will be more successful along that journey.
 Just getting closer to your goal will increase your motivation.
 If you have a “North star” that you are really attracted to, it will not be difficult to pull that motivation out of yourself AND it also makes you more focused and committed to the outcome.

-- That commitment will give you more energy to put into your activities and training… to get you to where you want to go.
+- It will give you more energy to put into your activities and training… to get you to where you want to go.

-- That commitment will keep you from using a setback as a reason to quit.
+- It will keep you from using a setback as a reason to quit.

 - Commitment will get you into a problem-solving mode, instead of a problem finding mode.